All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Blood Sugar Effects

 GLP-1 agonists lower blood glucose through enhanced insulin secretion and glucagon suppression.
-Growth hormone, elevated by CJC-1295, has an insulin-antagonistic effect and can raise blood glucose.
+Growth hormone, improved by CJC-1295, has an insulin-antagonistic effect and can raise blood glucose.
 These opposing effects on glucose regulation require monitoring, particularly in individuals with insulin resistance or type 2 diabetes.

 In practical terms, the blood sugar impact of GLP-1 agonists typically outweighs the mild glucose-raising effect of CJC-1295-induced GH elevation, but this balance should be confirmed through regular glucose monitoring. blood sugar monitoring